Sherman Tank and Sherman Tank related Links: Because the Index is too long!

 Pierre-Olivier’s Photo Album from his Trip to America: You might be wondering why this is right below the Sherman minutia site link, oh well, maybe not, but if you were wondering, Pierre Olivier is the man responsible for the Sherman Minutia site.
 This is his photo album for his trip to the good old US of A. He checked out just about every armor museum in the US, and a lot of tanks in parks.
-I’d love to talk to him, I know he posts at Com-central.net, but for some reason I can’t get the registration to work there!
+I’d love to talk to him, I know he posts at Com-central.net, but for some reason, I can’t get the registration to work there!
 I’ll figure it out, like tanknet, some legends of the Sherman world post there.
-NEW LINK!

 Tanks on Tarawa: I just picked up Tanks in Hell, A Marine Corps Tanks Company on Tarawa, by Oscar Gilbert and Romain Cansiere, and they mentioned this site in the acknowledgments section.
-I’ve only looked it over a little as of right now, (that will change, I’m sure the rest of my evening will be spent their), and right off the bat, I know the tank show in the water in my post on Tarawa has the wrong name in my post.
+I’ve only looked it over a little as of right now, (that will change, I’m sure the rest of my evening will be spent there), and right off the bat, I know the tank shown in the water in my post on Tarawa has the wrong name in my post.

-The Sherman Register, By Hanno Spoelstra: This site is an oldy but goody, and I can’t believe I forgot about it until Mr Spoelstra contacted me!
+The Sherman Register, By Hanno Spoelstra: This site is an oldy but goody, and I can’t believe I forgot about it until Mr. Spoelstra contacted me!
 Now I’ll be signing up to the mailing list!

-The Sherman Tank Restoration page: A page that documents the restoration of a M4A3 76W HVSS tank that was surplused in the late 50s and purchased by Abdo S. Alan Co. a demolition company out of Oakland California.
+The Sherman Tank Restoration page: A page that documents the restoration of an M4A3 76W HVSS tank that was surplused in the late 50s and purchased by Abdo S. Alan Co. a demolition company out of Oakland California.
 They used it to knock down buildings in Oakland for years.
-At some point the tank broke down, after being gutted for a new motor, and sat until the Littlefield collection purchased it, then traded it to someone who the current owner purchased it from.
+At some point, the tank broke down, after being gutted for a new motor, and sat until the Littlefield collection purchased it, then traded it to someone who the current owner purchased it from.
 None of the previous owners had made any attempts to restore it.
 The current and last owner did an amazing job restoring the tank.
-Some surprises during the resto were, the tranny and final drives were in such good shape they required only cosmetic restoration.
+Some surprises during the restoration were, the tranny and final drives were in such good shape they required only cosmetic restoration.
 The suspension and tracks were also in very good shape.
 I spent more than three evenings going through this pages photo album of the restoration.
 This tank is a functioning work of art now.

 The Sherman Firefly Vc restoration page: This web page just went up and is about the restoration of the M4A4, which is the oldest known surviving A4 model.
-The tank served most of the war as a training tank in the US, until it was refurbished by Chrysler and shipped to the UK to be converted into a Sherman Vc firefly.
+The tank served most of the war as a training tank in the US until it was refurbished by Chrysler and shipped to the UK to be converted into a Sherman Vc Firefly.
 They are just starting the restoration, and are collecting parts and researching the tank.
 I wish I could be of some kind of help, but I don’t know what I could do.
 But maybe if you stumble on this site, and happen to have Sherman stuff for sale, please contact them at this web page.
 The already have some fascinating information on how the tank was changed when converted to a Firefly, and how the interior was laid out.
-There is also some very interesting information on how the loaders job would have to be done.
+There is also some very interesting information on how the loader’s job would have to be done.
 I plane to watch this page closely as they restore the old tank.

 RamTank.CA: This website is to the RAM Tank, what the Sherman Tank Website is to the Sherman!
-Once you’ve read my article on the tank, and looked at the pretty pictures, check out their site to dig into the details!
+Once you’ve read my article on the tank and looked at the pretty pictures, check out their site to dig into the details!

 Modeling the Sherman Tank in 1/72nd Scale: I just discovered this site, and it is a very nice site if you want to know about building Sherman tanks in the 1/72 scale.
-I have dabbled in this scale, but never came close to producing anything as nice at the author over there.
-The scale itself has come a long way and it’s really amazing what level of detail you can get in this scale, if you’re good with tweezers and your hands are steady!
+I have dabbled in this scale but never came close to producing anything as nice at the author over there.
+The scale itself has come a long way and it’s really amazing what level of detail you can get in this scale if you’re good with tweezers and your hands are steady!
 NEW LINK!

 General WWII or Tank Related Links:

-The U.S. / American Automobile Industry in World War Two: This website as its title suggests covers a lot of stuff along with the Shermans that were built by auto makers.
-There is more to building a tank than a single factory in many cases, and even a factory like CDA, that could do everything in house, farmed much of the subassemblies out to its normal sub contracts.
+The U.S. / American Automobile Industry in World War Two: This website as its title suggests covers a lot of stuff along with the Shermans that were built by automakers.
+There is more to building a tank than a single factory in many cases, and even a factory like CDA, that could do everything in-house, farmed much of the subassemblies out to its normal subcontracts.
 This site gives info on many of them, and there is so much here, you could spend hours reading.
 I know I have!
 NEW LINK!

 Tank and AFV news: A news website that covers Shermans when they hit the news.
 A generally interesting site if you are into tanks, and who isn’t!
 This is one of my read everyday sites.

-The Lone Sentry: This website’s tag line is Photographs, documents, research on World War II, and that’s just what they do.
-This site is a staple of WWII history, and provides tons of good content.
+The Lone Sentry: This website’s tagline is Photographs, documents, research on World War II, and that’s just what they do.
+This site is a staple of WWII history and provides tons of good content.
 I was sad, this website went down for almost a month, but its back and stronger than ever.

 Armor for the Ages: This is the website for the General George Patton Museum of Leadership, and the new National Armor and Cavalry Museum at Fort Benning.
 There are some very interest article and photo albums here, including one that documents the cosmetic restoration of the first Jumbo in Bastogne, Cobra King.

-Archive Awareness: A history site dedicated to translating Russian archive documents to english.
-He has done some very interesting posts on lend lease tanks, including the Lee and Sherman.
+Archive Awareness: A history site dedicated to translating Russian archive documents to English.
+He has done some very interesting posts on lend-lease tanks, including the Lee and Sherman.
 This is a really great site, stuffed with great information.